ronaldevers/ronaldevers.github.com/_posts/2010-07-26-rsync-backup-to-amazon-ec2-with-ebs.markdown

 Step 8: troubleshooting
 -----------------------

-<em>Help!
-I'm getting host key errors from SSH!</em> SSH wants you to confirm
-on connect that the key fingerprint of the server matches your expectations.
+*Help!
+I'm getting host key errors from SSH!* SSH wants you to confirm on connect that the key fingerprint of the server matches your expectations.
 You can (should) read the fingerprint from the console log of the instance (using ec2-get-console-output) but I haven't tried to make the script check the